akvorado/akvorado/console/data/docs/03-usage.md

 The collapsible panel on the left has several options to change the aspect of the graph.

+- The unit to use on the Y-axis: layer-3 bits per second, layer-2 bits per second (should match interface counters), or packets par second.

 - Four graph types are provided: “stacked”, “lines” and “grid” to display time series and “sankey” to show flow distributions between various dimensions.